shama/resize-event/README.md

 [![NPM version](https://badge.fury.io/js/resize-event.svg)](https://badge.fury.io/js/resize-event)

-This uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to detect changes to the `style` attribute of an element.
+This uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to detect changes to the `style` attribute of an element and then compares the width/height to check if it has changed.

 A polyfill is provided which will use polling on older browsers.